Andrettin/Wyrmsun/readme.txt

 * Grand Strategy
 - Added a new event, "Skjold's Domain", in which the southern lands of the Asa Tribe are given to the Skjoldung Tribe.
+- Added the Iceland province to the Earth map.

 * Map Editor
 - The editor now gives an error message when trying to save a map without any person player.